Chiropractor for Back Pain in Winston-Salem

-Many people experience back pain for a number of different reasons.
+Many people experience back pain for various different reasons.

-Around 80% of Americans have suffered from back pain at some point.
-Some cases are more severe than others but non-the less back pain hurts and getting treatment that works is important for a comfortable lifestyle.
+In fact, around 80% of Americans tend to suffer from a degree of back pain at some point.
+Some cases are clearly more severe than others, however, back pain always attributes to discomfort and to find a treatment that works can be essential.

-Some people have pain from a personal injury while others have pain from odd movements from day to day activities, such as sitting at a desk all day or lifting heavy boxes.
+Some individuals have pain from a personal injury, such as a car accident, while others have pain from odd and repetitive movements from day to day activities, such as working at a desk all day or lifting heavy boxes.

 A strain is the most common cause of back pain.
 This commonly includes: